bo0tzz/helm-diff/README.md

   want to rollback.
 This can be used to visualize what changes a helm rollback will perform.

+* Shows a diff between charts at different git references:
+    This extracts charts at specified git references (commits, tags, branches) and compares them.
+This can be used to visualize changes between versions in your git repository without modifying the working tree.

 Usage:
   diff [flags]
   diff [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell local       Shows diff between two local chart directories release     Shows diff between release's manifests revision    Shows diff between revision's manifests
+  completion  Generate the autocompletion script for the specified shell git         Shows diff between git refs of a chart local       Shows diff between two local chart directories release     Shows diff between release's manifests revision    Shows diff between revision's manifests